ATHLETIC HALL OF FAME

 Special Olympian Athlete - Candidates must have been a Special Olympics participant, have attended Burr and Burton 10 or more years ago, and participated in Special Olympics with heart and leadership.

 ALUMNI RECOGNITION AWARDS

-The committee has developed four annual Alumni Recognition Awards in addition to the Athletic Hall of Fame Awards.
+There are four annual Alumni Recognition Awards in addition to the Athletic Hall of Fame Awards.
 All candidates must have graduated from Burr and Burton 10 or more years ago.
 To serve as role models for current and future Burr and Burton students, nominees must exemplify the highest standards of responsibility and integrity, and be actively involved in service to their community.
+Alumni Service Award

-Alumni Service Award – Candidates for this award should have rendered significant volunteer service to Burr and Burton and graduated 10 or more years ago.
-The candidate’s record of volunteer service might include, but is not limited to: Alumni Association, Board of Trustees, Class Agent and support of the school’s academic departments.
+– Candidates for this award should have rendered significant volunteer service to Burr and Burton and/or youth in the broader community and graduated 10 or more years ago.
+The candidate’s record of volunteer service might include, but is not limited to: Alumni Association, Board of Trustees, Class Agent, and support of the school’s academic departments.
 Their volunteer endeavors facilitate the school’s mission.
+Alumni Achievement Award

 – Candidates for this award should have a superb record of outstanding contributions to their profession and community and graduated 10 or more years ago.
 The candidate’s record should include significant career accomplishments, and professional impact on their field.
 Alumni Arts Award

 – Candidates for this award are chosen both for their accomplishments and contributions to the arts.
 They must have graduated 10 or more years ago.
 All arts disciplines are considered.